frankbharath/frankbharath/README.md

 - can utilize different tech stack for each microservices.
 - minimal failure, even if a microservice down, the whole system is not comprised.

+Microservice could be challenging if it not designed properly,
+- design the microservices based on domains, this helps us to avoid data duplication and maintains data integrity if the tables are referenced.